Michael West, Woman Artist Excluded from the Ab-E Gang

-The American art world in the era of the post war boom of Abstract Expressionism was definitely male-oriented.
-And the career of Corinne Michelle (Michael) West was its victim.
-She could have been famous.
-But she was a woman.
+The American art world in the era of the post-war boom of Abstract Expressionism was definitely male-oriented.
+That is the reason why Corinne Michelle (Michael) West did not receive the recognition she deserved.
+She could have been famous but she was a woman.

 Changing her name to Michael was actually an idea of another artist and very close friend, Arshile Gorky.
 They first met at a large party in his studio on Union Square and connected straightaway.
 Gorky, fascinated by West’s beauty and talent, asked her to marry him.
 West recalled: